Coveros/codeveros/services/ui/angular/README.md

 To build the docker image, execute the script `docker-build.sh`in the top level directory.
 By default the created image is tagged as latest.
 This script accepts the version tag as an argument.
 For example, `./docker-build.sh 1.0.0` will create the docker image `codeveros\ui:1.0.0` This file performs all node and npm commands as part of the Docker build, and does not require any setup or building of files (nor does it require node to be installed) prior to executing this script.
-This file uses the `Dockerfile.multistage` dockerfile.

-Alternatively, you may choose to build the docker image using the pre-built dist files following the build step above.
-The default `Dockerfile` simply copies the contents of the dist folder into the built image.
-This file is mainly used as part of the CI pipeline which requires building and testing the application prior to building the docker image.